Importance-Based Token Merging for Efficient Image and Video Generation: Method

+where $\sigma_t$ is the noise scale.
+The guidance term effectively estimates the gradient of the log-likelihood of the conditioning variable $y$ (e.g., a text prompt) with respect to the noisy sample $\mathbf{x}_t$~\cite{ho2022classifier}.
+Thus, the CFG magnitude can be interpreted as a saliency or importance measure: tokens with a high CFG magnitude have stronger influences in steering the generation toward satisfying the condition $y$.
+In~\cref{fig:cfg_map}, we provide an example of the resulting importance maps.

-\paragraph{Importance-based Token Merging.} With the token importance scores, a naive approach is to pick the top-k tokens as destination tokens and merge the rest tokens that are similar to them.
+\paragraph{Importance-based Token Merging.} With the token importance scores, a naive approach is to pick the top-k tokens as destination tokens (\textit{dst}) and merge the rest tokens that are similar to them.
 However, this approach produces low-quality outputs due to merging inefficiency, as shown in \cref{fig:topk} (a).
 More specifically, there are two particular issues about this: \begin{enumerate} \item \textbf{Redundancy}.
 The top-k tokens can be very similar - but all important tokens, leading to redundancy and less intra-variant among the selected destination tokens. \item \textbf{Unimportant Independent Tokens}.
-In the standard token merging pipeline~\cite{Bolya2023TokenMF}, there are ``independent'' tokens that don't have similar destination tokens, which are processed independently without merging.
-In our case, background or irrelevant tokens can easily become independent tokens as there are no good matches for them among the important tokens, as shown in~\cref{fig:topk}. \end{enumerate}
+In the token merging pipeline, some tokens lack similar destination tokens, making them ``independent'' and remain unmerged.
+In the top-k approach, background or irrelevant tokens often become independent due to the absence of suitable matches among the important tokens, as shown in~\cref{fig:topk}. \end{enumerate}

-To this end, we propose to first create a pool of the most important tokens and ensure both destination tokens and independent tokens are drawn from this set.
-Destination tokens are randomly sampled from the pool, while independent tokens are selected as those in the important token pool that are most dissimilar to the chosen destination tokens.
-This simple method ensures that all subsequent computations after the merging step are performed on important tokens, leading to improved detail preservation, as demonstrated in \cref{fig:topk} (b).
+To avoid these issues, we propose to first create a pool of the most important tokens and then, ensure that both destination tokens and independent tokens are drawn from this set.
+To do so, destination tokens are randomly sampled from the pool, while independent tokens are selected as those in the important token pool that are most dissimilar to the chosen destination tokens.
+This approach ensures that all computations following the merging step operate on important tokens, leading to improved detail preservation, as illustrated in \cref{fig:topk} (b).

 To determine the optimal pool size, we adapt it based on the token merging ratio $r$.
 Specifically, we set the pool size as $\mathbf{P}=(1 - r) \cdot (1 + p)$, where $p$ is a hyper-parameter of our method.
 With a constrained token processing budget, \ie, a high token merging ratio $r$, the pool size remains small, ensuring the selection of only the most critical tokens.
 Conversely, with a larger compute budget, the pool size increases, reducing the likelihood of selecting redundant tokens as destination tokens.